dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/NFT Definitions.md

 Collections:
 1. Packets (includes Problem, Spec, App by trait.
 Assigned to Proposers. inlcudes State as Open or Solved)
-2. QA (includes QA open and QA solved NFTs, and QA corrector)
+2. QA (includes QA open and QA solved NFTs, and QA corrector.
+Shows if the packet solved by trait)
 3. Funder (includes Funding and Funded indicated by trait)
-4.
+4. Solver ()